huggingface/hub-docs/docs/hub/security-gpg.md

 `git` has an authentication layer to control who can push commits to a repo, but it does not authentify the actual commit authors.

-In other words, you can commit changes as `Elon Musk <elon@tesla.com>`, push them to your preferred `git` host (for instance github.com) and your commit will link to Elon's GitHub profile.
+In other words, you can commit changes as `Elon Musk <elon@tesla.com>`, push them to your preferred `git` host (for instance github.com), and your commit will link to Elon's GitHub profile.
 (Try it!
-But don't blame us if Elon gets mad at you for impersonating him)
+But don't blame us if Elon gets mad at you for impersonating him.)

 See this post by Ale Segala for more context: [How (and why) to sign `git` commits](https://withblue.ink/2020/05/17/how-and-why-to-sign-git-commits.html)